Decidability of positive characteristic tame Hahn fields in $\mathcal{L}_t$: The [Lt] -theories of tame Hahn fields

 \begin{proof} By assumption, $(K,v)$ is algebraically maximal.
-Since $vL$ is $p$-divisible and $vL/vK$ is torsion free, we also have that $vK$ is $p$-divisible.
-Since $Kv$ is an algebraic extension of $\F_p$, it is perfect.
+Since $L$ is perfect, we also have that $K$ is perfect.
+Furthermore, since $vL$ is $p$-divisible and $vL/vK$ is torsion free, we have that $vK$ is $p$-divisible.
 Hence, by Theorem \ref{thm: hahn condition for tame}, we have that $(K,v)$ is tame.
 In particular, it is defectless.
 Since $Lv|Kv$ is separable we are in the situation of Definition \ref{def: rel subcompl} and it is enough to show that $vL\equiv_{vK} wF$ and $Lv\equiv_{Kv} Fw$.